riyasahni/cmsc23500-splatify-web-service-endpoints/SuggestedSteps.md

 # Suggested Steps
 These are the suggested steps for completing this project.
-Note (2/21/22) we will add more tests by the end of the week for the remaining

 ## Step 1 Configure DB
 Look through the end point/API description in the link above and first design you ERD.
 Create your API using any tool you want (including paper and taking picture with your camera), but get your ERD diagram in the splatify/ folder and call it `splat2.{png|pdf|jpg}`.
 You must use the notation we use in class.
 The exception to this is if you use [draw.io/](https://draw.io/).
 The default ER-diagram is not our format, but you can change the edges and relationships to align with our style.
 Using their PK notation is fine, but remove FKs from entities.
 The updated ER-diagram should reflect how data enters the system (i.e. think about how songs are created).